simonegiancola09/simonegiancola09.github.io/_pages/about.md

 - 📧 Feel free to email me at **simonegiancola09 at gmail dot com**, or see below different platforms where you can find me.

+Check this [blog post](https://simonegiancola09.github.io/blog/2023/list-of-interesting-things/) if you want to know more about what I like out of research.

 The prompt I gave to Dall-E2 for the suprinsingly self resembling image was
 >"Van Gogh style painting of an Italian boy in his 20s with a shirt and eyeglasses, brown curly hair, brown eyes"